gibbok/typescript-book/README.md

 ```

 Notes:
-Const enums have hardcoded values, erasing the enum, which can be more efficient in self-contained libraries but is generally not desirable.
-Also, const enums cannot have computed members.
+Const Enums have hardcoded values, erasing the Enum, which can be more efficient in self-contained libraries but is generally not desirable.
+Also, Const enums cannot have computed members.

 ### Reverse mapping

-In TypeScript, reverse mappings in enums refer to the ability to retrieve the enum member name from its value.
-By default, enum members have forward mappings from name to value, but reverse mappings can be created by explicitly setting values for each member.
-Reverse mappings are useful when you need to look up an enum member by its value, or when you need to iterate over all the enum members.
-Note that only numeric enums members will generate reverse mappings, while string enum members *do not* get a reverse mapping generated at all.
+In TypeScript, reverse mappings in Enums refer to the ability to retrieve the Enum member name from its value.
+By default, Enum members have forward mappings from name to value, but reverse mappings can be created by explicitly setting values for each member.
+Reverse mappings are useful when you need to look up an Enum member by its value, or when you need to iterate over all the Enum members.
+Note that only numeric enums members will generate reverse mappings, while String Enum members do not get a reverse mapping generated at all.

 The following enum: